So You’re Bored. Welcome To The Club, Population: All Of Us.

 2. Bake cookies from scratch.

-Not the slice-and-bake.
-I love the slice-and-bake.
+Not the Slice-and-Bake.
+I love the Slice-and-Bake.
 But on bored days we did the real thing.
 Flour everywhere.
-Children “helping.”
-A vague suspicion someone added the salt twice.
-The cookies were ugly and weirdly amazing and I felt like a Pinterest mom for approximately 11 minutes.
+Kids "helping."
+A vague feeling that someone put in the salt twice.
+The cookies turned out ugly, yet somehow amazing, and I was a Pinterest mom for about 11 minutes.

 3. Build a blanket fort that takes up your entire living room.

-Every blanket, every pillow, every dining chair pressed into duty.
-By the time we were done, it was no longer a living room.
-It was a structure.
-A monument.
-The kids loved it.
+Every single blanket, pillow, and dining room chair went into construction.
+When we were done, it wasn't just a living room, it was a construction project.
+Monument.
+Kids loved it.
 I loved it.
-I refused to take it down for 48 hours and my husband said nothing because he KNEW.
+I wasn't taking it down for 48 hours and my husband said nothing, because he KNEW.

 4. Have a kitchen dance party.

-Pick a Spotify playlist named something like “2007 BANGERS” and turn it up so loud your neighbor texts you.
-Dance like nobody’s watching, specifically because nobody IS watching.
-Your kids are too embarrassed to look.
+Pick a Spotify playlist like '2007 BANGERS' and blast it up so loud your neighbors text you Dance like no one's watching, especially because no one REALLY is Watching.
+Your kids are too embarrassed to see this.
 This is therapy.
 This is exercise.
-This is a vibe.
+This is a whole vibe.

 5. Do an actual sheet mask.